xaviergmail/xlib/README.md

 [pairs vs ipairs vs for]  Finished in  0.91671
 ```

+## NetWrapper
+This library packages my fork of [netwrapper](https://github.com/xaviergmail/netwrapper).

+NetWrapper is a lightweight, bandwidth-focused wrapper around the existing `net` library.
+You can view its documentation [here](./lua/xlib/netwrapper) as well as examples [here](./lua/xlib/netwrapper/example.lua)

 ## XLIB Extended
 This is a part of XLIB disabled by default for use in packaged applications.
 To enable, simply set `extended "1"` in your `CREDENTIAL_STORE`